kuzko-andrii/UC-002/UC-002_Playbook.md

 - **Due Date** : No
 - **Instructions** :

-1. Переконатись, що статус всіх звернень, звязаних з інцидентом - Виконано.
+1. Ensure that the status of all incident-related requests is Completed.
-2. Закрити Offense відповідно до Close Reason у сценарії\закрити як Resolved.
+2. Close the Offense according to the Close Reason in the scenario\close as Resolved.

-- **Incident Fields** : Закритий Offense.
+- **Incident Fields** : Closed Offense.
 - **Comments** : --